Thai PM slips in opinion poll, rival pulls ahead as election looms | Politics

 - Thailand

-Prayuth, who has been in power since staging a coup against the last Shinawatra government in 2014, shrugged off the latest survey result.
-"Poll is a poll.
-It depends on what the people want ... it should not damage the country - that is most important for the next government," Prayuth told reporters on Monday.

-"I want to do my best," he added.
-Paetongtarn, 36, better known locally by her nickname "Ung Ing" is one of the nominees for prime minister for the Pheu Thai party, which together with its previous incarnations has won every Thai election since 2001.
+Paetongtarn, as leader of the main opposition Phue Thai party, has been campaigning across the country with its candidates.
+Ung Ing, as she is known by her nickname, is the party's nominee for prime minister.
 The NIDA Poll, which surveyed 2,000 voters across Thailand in March, also showed that nearly 50% of respondents said they would back parliamentary candidates from Pheu Thai.

-Paetongtarn on Friday said she was confident of winning the election by a landslide, with the aim of averting any political manoeuvring against her party, which has previously been removed from office by judicial rulings and military coups.
+Deputy Prime Minster Wissanu Krea-ngam said the Royal Gazette would announce the dissolution of parliament later on Monday.
+Under electoral rules, the race must be held between 45 to 60 days after parliament is dissolved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)